PennockTech/smtpdane/README.md

 environment, capture them for your use-cases.
 If our dependency list grows to include packages with unstable APIs then this decision will be revisited.

+Our version numbering is semantic, with the caveat that Go only supports the latest two minor versions of the toolsuite, and PennockTech does not consider it a breaking change to add a dependency upon a stdlib feature which is present in all releases of Go which are currently supported by the Go language maintainers.

 ## Invoking